Tumut Shire

-The last mayor of Tumut Shire was Cr.
-Sue Bulger, an independent politician.
+The last mayor of Tumut Shire was Sue Bulger, an independent politician.

 Towns and localities

 The former Shire included the town of Tumut and the small towns of Gilmore, Adelong, Grahamstown, Gocup, Brungle, Talbingo, Wondalga, Batlow, Killimicat and Cabramurra.

 Council

 Current composition and election method

 Prior to its dissolution, the Tumut Shire Council was composed of seven councillors elected proportionally as one entire ward.
 All councillors are elected for a fixed four-year term of office.
 The mayor was elected by the councillors at the first meeting of the council.
 The most recent election was held on 8 September 2012, and the makeup of the former council was as follows: